»

 I think that a niche needs to have a very organic facet to it — as in, it is seeking you as much as you are seeking it. ~A.G.

-How Do You Know You’ve Discovered a Good Niche?
+How Do You Know You’ve Discovered the Right Niche?

 If you watch your results, you’ll know if you need to adjust.
-If something feels stuck in your marketing, consider whether your niche needs changing.
+If something feels stuck in your marketing, consider whether your niche needs refining.

 What’s Next for Your Business?